Philip Gould, Baron Gould of Brookwood: Illness

-Preceding an interview with Andrew Marr on a Sunday morning BBC TV show, 18 September 2011, it was revealed that his treatment for three-times recurring cancer of the oesophagus had been unsuccessful.
+Preceding an interview with Andrew Marr on a Sunday morning BBC TV show on 18 September 2011, it was revealed that his treatment for three-times recurring cancer of the oesophagus had been unsuccessful.
 After being told by his doctor that he only had three months to live, Gould described himself as being in the "death zone":

 This time it was clear.
 I was, you know...
 I was in a different place, a death zone, where there was such an intensity, such a power.
 And apparently this is normal.
 And so, even though obviously I'd, you know, rather not be in this position, it is the most extraordinary time of my life, certainly the most important time of my life.

 Gould then turned his impending death into a campaign as a way of making his departure easier for his wife and daughters as well as helping others by writing and talking about facing up to death.
 His efforts resulted in an eight–minute film entitled, When I Die: Lessons from the Death Zone, a documentary of Gould's final weeks of life that was released on the video–sharing website YouTube before the release of his book by the same name.

 Death

-Gould died on 6 November 2011 at Royal Marsden Hospital, a specialist cancer treatment hospital in London.
+Gould died on 6 November 2011 at the Royal Marsden Hospital, a specialist cancer treatment hospital in London.

-It was stated that proceeds from his 2012 book, When I Die: Lessons from the Death Zone, would go to the National Oesophago–Gastric Cancer Fund and the Royal Marsden Cancer Charity.
+It was stated that proceeds from his 2012 book When I Die: Lessons from the Death Zone would go to the National Oesophago–Gastric Cancer Fund and the Royal Marsden Cancer Charity.
 Before he died, Gould stated that he would be cremated and his urn interred at Highgate Cemetery.